This article will help you:

-In the table below, on January 29th there were 10,830 new users:
+In the table below, on Jan 4th there were 3,172 new users:

-- The Day 4-6 retention is 25.6%, meaning that 2,772 of the 10,830 users fired the return event between the 96th and 167th incremented hour of their starting event.
+The Day 4-6 retention is 99.7%, meaning that 3,164 of the 3,172 users triggered the return event four to six days after their starting event.

-- Results for days with incomplete data will have an asterisk.
+Each chart is permitted a maximum of 100 custom brackets.
+Results for days with incomplete data will have an asterisk.

 Retention vs change over time

-Sometimes, you may need more than a straightforward view of your retention rates on specific days.
+Sometimes you may need more than a straightforward view of your retention rates on specific days.
 You might want to know how a new release has affected your product’s Day 1 retention rates, or if a new training program has had an impact on your Day 14 retention rates.
-In these cases, you can view your retention data over time, by selecting Change Over Time from the shown as dropdown.
+In these cases, you can view your retention data over time, by selecting Change Over Time from the Shown as dropdown.